-1.2 SMALL CLAIMS COURT
+1. SMALL CLAIMS COURT

-The Small Claims Court exercises jurisdiction over minor claims subject to a maximum amount, which is currently \$25,000.
-The Board Solicitor shall have authority to commence, defend, settle and abandon all matters within the jurisdiction of the Small Claims Court.
+The Small Claims Court exercises jurisdiction over minor monetary claims subject to a maximum amount, which is currently \$35,000.
+The Board Solicitor shall have authority to commence or defend actions in small claims court and to take such steps, including all interim proceedings, as may be considered necessary or proper and/or otherwise represent the Board's interests in all matters within the jurisdiction of the Small Claims Court.

-1.3 ONTARIO COURT OF JUSTICE
+2. ONTARIO COURT OF JUSTICE

-The Ontario Court of Justice, formerly the Ontario Court (Provincial Division), is the forum for the prosecution of by-law offences as well as offences governed by the Provincial Offences Act.
-The Board Solicitor shall have authority to commence, defend, settle and abandon all matters within the jurisdiction of the Ontario Court of Justice.
+The Ontario Court of Justice is the forum for the prosecution of by-law offences as well as offences governed by the Provincial Offences Act.
+The Board Solicitor shall have authority to commence or defend all matters in the Ontario Court of Justice and to take such steps, including all interim proceedings, as may be considered necessary or proper and/or otherwise represent the Board's interests in all matters within the jurisdiction of the Ontario Court of Justice.

-1.4 SUPERIOR COURT OF JUSTICE
+3. SUPERIOR COURT OF JUSTICE

-The Superior Court of Justice, formerly the Ontario Court (General Division), is generally the Trial Court or Court of first instance and includes two branches, Divisional Court and Small Claims Court.
-The jurisdiction of the Small Claims Court is described in subsection 1.2.
-The Divisional Court considers matters of appeal and judicial review.
+The Superior Court of Justice is the largest trial court in Ontario and includes two additional branches, Divisional Court and Small Claims Court.

+The jurisdiction of the Small Claims Court is described in subsection 2.3.1.
+The Divisional Court considers matters of appeal and judicial review which are described in subsection 2.3.6.

-Proceedings in the Superior Court of Justice are initiated either by Statement of Claim or by way of Application.
+Proceedings are commenced in the Superior Court of Justice as actions or applications.

-The Board Solicitor is authorized to conduct the defence of all actions and to take such steps, including all interim proceedings, as may be considered necessary or proper.
+The Board Solicitor is authorized to conduct the defence of all actions and applications for damages and other relief in the Superior Court of Justice and to take such steps, including all interim proceedings, as may be considered necessary or proper.

-The Board Solicitor, in consultation with the Chief of Police, is authorized to commence and prosecute all actions for damages and other relief when the amount at issue is expected to be less than \$250,000.00 and to take such steps, including all interim proceedings, as may be considered necessary or proper.
+The Board Solicitor is authorized to commence and prosecute all actions for damages and other relief in the Superior Court of Justice when the amount at issue is expected to be less than \$250,000.00 and to take such steps, including all interim proceedings, as may be considered necessary or proper.

-The approval of the Board is required to commence all other actions in the Superior Court of Justice.
+The approval of the Board is required to commence all other actions and applications in the Superior Court of Justice.

-1.5 FEDERAL COURT
+4. FEDERAL COURT